 When we left the camp, I asked Anton to stop in the middle of the steppe.

 In March the steppe is still covered with ice as temperatures can fluctuate between -30 (c) and -10 (c).
 I walked on the other side of the road and stepped onto the brittle snow.
 Even though it looked solid, my legs went in knee deep.
-For a while I just stood there breathing cold air and getting lost in the serenity of infinite spaces stretching for thousands of miles in all directions.
+For a while I just stood there breathing cold air and getting lost in the serenity of infinite spaces stretching for hundreds of miles in all directions.
 The Kazakh flatland is calming and magnetic.
 How was it, asked Anton when I got back in the car.
 It was magical, I said.
 Finally, I felt like I was in Kazakhstan.